Our guides and tips for traveling around Germany

 Bavarian Castle

 Hohenschwangau Castle is a 19th-century palace in southern Germany.
-It was built by King Maximilian II of Bavaria, and was the childhood residence of his son, King Ludwig II of Bavaria.
+B00uilt by King Maximilian II of Bavaria, and was the childhood residence of his son, King Ludwig II of Bavaria.

 Rothenburg o.d.T